 Most people looking into cardiovascular health consider chicken and fish as healthy alternatives to red meat, but unfortunately for the liver, they are not very helpful.

-It is a proven fact that certain populations living on plant based nutrition rarely suffer from liver disease or liver cancer, unlike westerners who have unlimited access to these products.
+It is a proven fact that certain populations living on plant-based nutrition rarely suffer from liver disease or liver cancer, unlike westerners who have unlimited access to these products.
 Kale and spinach are great protein sources, are friendlier to the liver, and provide a good source of nutrition.
 Avocados and nuts also provide healthy fats necessary for energy production.

 Related: 6 Foods with Healthy Fats

-In fact, many pro-athletes have very successfully experimented with exclusively plant-based nutrition, contrary to the carnivore culture of the professional sports.
+In fact, many pro-athletes have very successfully experimented with exclusively plant-based nutrition, contrary to the carnivore culture of professional sports.

 In Vermont’s Green Mountain Valley School, a prep alpine ski racing academy where many US Ski Team athletes are born, there’s a tremendous emphasis on delivering calories—and lots of them.
 However, you will be hard-pressed to find unhealthy snacks in the kids’ dorms, and the salad bar in the dining room stretches so wide that it could easily compete with some of the world’s best hotels and cruise ships.
 Spinach, chickpeas, quinoa, fresh peppers and melons, nuts, and dried cranberries overpower any other foods on the menu.